-- Multiple APRs will be used for classification recommendations. - Continuous Improvement is on a two-year cycle, so not every LEA will have a complete Continuous Improvement Score until 2024-25.
-Until that time, DESE will publish and provide an annual Accreditation determination, following the same step-by-step process below, based on the available data for that LEA. - DESE may review any LEA's classification and performance at any time.
+- Multiple APRs will be used for classification recommendations. - Continuous Improvement is on a two-year cycle, so not every LEA will have a complete Continuous Improvement Score until 2024-25. - DESE may review any LEA's classification and performance at any time.